PierreLorenzi/HyperCardPreview/StackFormat.md

 0x18 | UInt32 |	Total number of cards
 0x1C | UInt16 | Size of a card reference in the pages
 0x1E | UInt16 | *always 2*
-0x20 | UInt16 | Number of hash integers in a card entry in the pages, equal to (entry size - 4)/4 0x22 | UInt16 | Search hash value count, this value is used in search hash computations 0x24 | UInt32 | Checksum (see [the procedure to check it](#check-the-checksum-of-the-list))
+0x20 | UInt16 | Number of hash integers in a card reference in the pages, equal to (reference size - 4)/4 0x22 | UInt16 | Search hash value count, this value is used in search hash computations 0x24 | UInt32 | Checksum (see [the procedure to check it](#check-the-checksum-of-the-list))
 0x28 | UInt32 | Total number of cards again.
-Both values are probably computed differently and checked for equality.
+Both values are probably computed differently and checked against each other.
 0x2C | *4 bytes* | *=0*
 0x30 | [Page Reference](#page-reference)[] | The references of the pages